← Back to blog

 What actually happened

-One sentence in.
-Sixty seconds out.
+One prompt in.
+One minute out.

 Charcoal sketch of a desk with a glowing laptop showing a transcribed waveform and surveillance still frames pinned beside a handwritten notebook